 While you are evaluating your options and creating your budget, it could be worth looking into some first-time homebuyers’ programs.
 Some programs offer down payment and closing cost assistance, or loans with reduced interest rates.

 There are a variety of options available for first-time homebuyers looking for assistance.
 For example, the Federal Housing Administration offers a mortgage insured by the FHA.
 These loans often come with competitive interest rates and allow for smaller down payments.

-The USDA also helps first-time home buyers with a program focused in rural areas.
-And the VA provides assistance to active duty military members, veterans, and surviving spouses.
-There are even more first-time homebuyer programs available offered by various states as well .
+The USDA also helps first-time homebuyers with a program focused in rural areas.
+And the VA loan program provides assistance to active duty military members, veterans, and surviving spouses.
+There are even more first-time homebuyer programs and loans available from various states as well.

 There are plenty of other expenses that come with purchasing a home beyond your down payment and closing costs.
 For example, when you’re renting property, you don’t have to worry about property tax or general maintenance.
 When you own property, you do.

 In addition to property tax, you’ll likely also need insurance to protect your new home.
 And you’ll be responsible for maintaining the property, of course, which can include painting, replacing windows, updating the roof, replacing appliances, and more regular maintenance and upkeep.

 You may also need to factor in additional purchases like a lawn mower or professional landscaping if the property you are looking at has a yard.
 Will you need to buy a snowblower to clear the driveway during long winters?
 These are all factors that can come into consideration when figuring out the cost of your new home.